There are many opportunities to be involved in League of Women Voters.

 This Team is involved in advocating for our rights and our community - in short, it's defending democracy.
 The League of Women Voters is known for its grassroots organizing and its study of issues before taking action.
 League positions may be taken at the local, state, and national level League use its positions to advocate for or against particular policies in the public interest and this is the group that takes action.
 Commitments vary from a few minutes to a few hours a month, from making a phone call to express an opinion to an elected official to organizing events.
 Contact LWVPPR@gmail.com

 League's Membership Team organizes special events for our members and takes care of the details around membership - tabling and membership renewal, for example.
-This Team meets about once a month and time commitment varies from a couple hours a month to 10 hours a month.
+This Team meets about once a month and time commitment varies from a one to five hours a month.
 Email LWVPPR@gmail.com

 for more information.